ABOUT OSCAR

 OPEN SOURCE:

 It should be pointed out that while OSCAR is "free as in free speech", it is certainly not "free as in free beer".
 There are costs associated with the deployment, maintenance, support and jurisdictional certification of OSCAR.
 In Ontario for example, end users are obliged to pay a small monthly "certification fee" to McMaster / "OSCAR EMR" to offset the cost of ongoing maintenance of certification requirements, in exchange for the ability to apply for government EMR funding, on a per-funded-physician basis.
 These fees are in addition to any professional support and maintenance fees users might incur and also apply to instances where physicians are using OSCAR in a self supporting fashion and wish to apply for Ontario govt funding.
-But taking this into account, the costs of running an OSCAR EMR solution should still be substantially lower than the costs of running a competing proprietary EMR product, in most cases.
-For more detailed cost estimates click here.
+But taking this into account, the costs of running an OSCAR EMR solution should still be substantially lower than the costs of running a competing proprietary EMR product in the majority of situations.

 MORE ABOUT OSCAR's LICENSE: